 A spectacular multi-day cloud forest horse riding trip is available throughout the year, providing a different perspective of the forest.
 Riders explore the forested slopes of Corazon Volcano, as well as high Andean paramo moors habitat.
 An expert horseback and nature guide takes you into remote regions only reached by trails lined with dense foliage and teeming with wildlife.

-Chocolate lovers will be surprised to learn that Ecuador's cloud forest also holds some sweet secrets.
+Chocolate and Coffee lovers will be surprised to learn that Ecuador's cloud forest also holds some sweet secrets.
+Learn how the unique properties of Mindo's weather and soil combine to create ideal growing conditions for the greatest coffee beans.
+Participate in each step of the coffee-making process, from the tree to the cup.
 Various local chocaletiers have set up shop in the town of Mindo, and open their doors so visitors can learn about how chocolate is made.
 Tours take you through the entire process from harvesting the cacao beans to the fermentation cycle, separation of cocoa butter, and flavoring of the final product.
 Tastings are part of the day, and artesanal dark chocolate bars make interesting gifts to take home with you.

 Ecuador is home to an unbelievable 4,200 species of orchid, many of which grow in the damp habitat of the cloud forest.
 The Pahuma Reserve gives a great introduction to orchids spread across a 375 hectare area.
 A large part of the orchid fun is in the local names given to species - look out for the Dracula and Monkey faced orchid for example.